TransistorFM/podcastindustry.org/README.md

 Each category's estimate is explained in detail in the sections below.

 It's important to note that the podcast industry is rapidly evolving, and these figures may change quickly.
-Additionally, there may be some overlap between categories, and the global nature of the industry makes precise estimation challenging.
+Additionally, there may be some overlap between categories, and the industry's global nature makes precise estimation challenging.

 ## Breakdown by Category